grunitech/final-project/how-to-submit-project.md

 * [ ] Should run tests using `npm test`
 * [ ] Should start using `npm start`

+#### Server 3rd Parties

+If your implementation rely on database, provide details and a script to create and populate all required data.

+* [ ] Database details (type, connection arguments)
+* [ ] Database creation script

 ### Client

 * [ ] Should run tests using `npm test`